TomPace101/nanopore_diffusion/notes.md

 The catch is that sometimes you really do want a string, and you have to remember to cast it.

+So, subclass pathlib.Path, create read-only attributes that return the strings you want.
+That way, you just need to use the correct attribute in all places.

 _TODO_ should ParameterSet be split into a base class, and a derived class that includes all the doit support?